mx19358/CSDesignPatternsExercises/Documentation/CourseOutline.md

   - `public` is visible inside and outside of the namespace,
   - `internal` is visible inside the namespace but not externally,
   - `private` is visible only inside the class within which it is defined - this only makes sense for sub-classes (a class within a class).
+	- difference between internal and private in practice?
 - They can also be:
   - `static`, meaning that the user cannot instantiate an object of that class, but the class does have methods and members.
-So there's basically one version of the class for your whole assembly.
+So there's basically one version of the class for your whole assembly. (e.g. 'Math' (3 properties : E, pi and tau) /'MathF'(performed on floats) classes)
   - `abstract` are classes that cannot be instantiated, but need other classes to inherit from them.
   - `sealed` are classes you cannot inherit from - this makes them faster to run.
 Arguably C# should have been designed such that the default for classes is that they are sealed, and then to have an optional "unseal" see [this video by Nick Chapsas](https://www.youtube.com/watch?v=d76WWAD99Yo).
 - They have members that are either fields and properties:
   - Fields are variables belonging to the class that are declared and do not have `get` and `set` methods.
-Keep fields only for `private` members (I think - Google it).
+Keep fields only for `private` members or `public read only` (I think - Google it).
   - Properties are variables that do have `get` and `set` (plus `init` - Google it) methods.
   - Both have scopes of `public`, `internal`, `private`, `protected` (visible inside the class and its descendents) and `private protected` (visible inside the class and its descendents within the same namespace).
-  - Fields can also have a `readonly` decoration, so they can only be set with an intial value or within the constructor (more on this below).
+  - Fields can also have a `readonly` decoration, so they can only be set with an intial value or within the constructor (more on this below). --> gogle
   - Property `set` methods can be `private set` (not quite the same as `init`).
 - They have methods:
   - These methods act both on internal and external data (i.e. supplied in parameters to the method).